WormBase/db-migration/docs/source/user/index.rst

 ============================
 Database Migration Procedure
 ============================
-All :term:`azanium` migration commands are all required to be invoked from the same working directory, and from the same host machine.
+:term:`azanium`, the migration software is a Python package, which will be used for running all migration commands.
+All commands are all required to be invoked from the same working directory, and from the same host machine.

+The sections below will need to be repeated for each migration run.

 Software Setup
 ==============
-The migration software is a Python package (:term:`azanium`).
-This will be used for running all migration commmands.
+Install via the URL: `$AZANIUM_WHEEL_URL`.
-Copy the `$AZANIUM_WHEEL_URL` url (The link listed with the `.whl` extension) listed in the downloads section of this repository's `latest release page`_.
+This URL can be obtained by copying the link with the `.whl` extension, listed under the section "Assets" on `latest release page`_.

 .. code-block:: bash

    python3 -m pip install --user --upgrade pip pip3 install --user "$AZANIUM_WHEEL_URL"

-The program `azanium` should now be installed.
-Verify this by using the `--help` command:
+Verify installation has succeeded this by using the `--help` command:

 .. code-block:: bash